HMS Galatea (1794): Service history

 After this, Captain George Wolfe assumed command, having been appointed in April 1801.
 On 1 July Galatea came into Plymouth after a cruise of 18 weeks in the Atlantic and off the western islands.
 Then during October and November she was on a 28-day cruise in the Bay of Biscay.
 Here she not only endured fifteen severe gales, but on 1 and 2 November she nearly foundered.
 Hurricane-force winds sent her mizzen mast and the main and foretop masts over the side, even though she had no sails set.
 Furthermore, when the mizzen mast went it took one seaman to go overboard with it and severely injured others.
 When the winds died down on 3 November, Byng sailed Galatea for Cork.
-There he jury rigged a rigged a mizzen-mast, main, and foretop-mast.
+There he jury rigged a mizzen-mast, main, and foretop-mast.
 Galatea finally reached Plymouth on 22 November.

 She spent the first quarter of 1802 sailing between Cork and Plymouth and was paid off on 28 April 1802.
 On 30 July she sailed in company with Amethyst and Glenmore for the Isle of Wight.
 There they were to pick up Dutch troops to return to Holland.

 Galatea and several other frigates then returned to Plymouth from Den Helder on 3 September.
 On 14 September she sailed for Spithead carrying discharged seamen.
 She then returned discharged marines to Plymouth.
 Subsequently, she cruised on patrols looking for smugglers.

 In April 1803 Captain Henry Heathcote assumed command while Galatea was being fitted out at Portsmouth.
 On 8 July she sailed to take up position as guardship off The Needles.